Mukarillo/UnitySoundManager/README.md

 ![editingchannel](https://raw.githubusercontent.com/Mukarillo/UnitySoundManager/master/Images/Screen%20Shot%202018-01-24%20at%2011.40.02%20PM.png)

-The Sound Manager have three channels: *background*, *Effects* and *Voice*.
-These are just their names and you can use them to whatever you want.
+The Sound Manager has three channels: *background*, *Effects* and *Voice*.
+These are just their names and you can use them to whatever kind of sound you want.

 **Volume**: You can setup the initial volume for the selected channel.